TUPM96/xe_tham_do/ros2_ws/src/libs/xtensor/docs/source/related.rst

    1.2853996391883833

-Example 2: Create a NumPy-style universal function from a C++ scalar function
+Example 2: Create a numpy-style universal function from a C++ scalar function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **C++ code**